Oak Hill, Austin, Texas: Education

 The Oak Hill area is within the Austin Independent School District.
 Public elementary schools serving Oak Hill include Boone, Cowan, Galindo, Kiker, Kokurek, Menchaca, Mills, Oak Hill, and Patton.
 Public middle schools serving Oak Hill include Bailey, Covington, O. Henry, and Small.
 Public high schools serving Oak Hill include Akins, Austin, Bowie, and Travis.

 Oak Hill Elementary School was built in 1974.
 The current Austin High School campus was built in 1975.
 Menchaca was built in 1977.
 Patton was built in 1985.
 Covington, Galindo, and Kocurek were built in 1986.
 Bowie was built in 1988.
 Kiker was built in 1992.
 Bailey was built in 1993.
 Small and Mills were built in 1998.
 Cowan was built in 1999.
 Akins was built in 2000.

 Private schools

 Private schools in the area include Regents School of Austin (K–12), Austin City Academy (K–12), Austin Waldorf School(K–12), St. Andrew's Episcopal School (Upper campus, 9-12, is in Oak Hill), and Cedars Montessori School of Oak Hill.
 Waldorf opened in 1980.
 Regents opened on August 31, 1992.

 Community colleges

 Austin Community College operates the ACC Pinnacle Campus.

 Public libraries

 Austin Public Library operates the Hampton Branch at Oak Hill at 5125 Convict Hill Road.
 The 8400 sqft library, funded by a 1992 bond campaign, opened on April 26, 1997.

-Notable residents
+Notable people

 Notable residents (former or present) include: